BioBoost/course-linux-essentials/docs/11_basic_shell_scripting/README.md

 #### Testing

 The test condition is most often used for the if statement.
-While there are two syntactically different form, both work exactly the same.
+While there are two syntactically different forms, both work exactly the same.

 ```bash
 #!/usr/bin/env bash